Memory-Boosting Super Foods Every Senior Should Be Eating

 As most seniors know, the older we get, the more and more important it becomes to take care of our bodies.
 This is why maintaining a proper, balanced and healthy diet is so important for all seniors.
 However, when it comes to managing this type of healthy diet, one of the most important things that seniors should pay attention to, is adding plenty of memory-boosting foods to their diet.

-There has been a number of studies done between brain function and diet and many researchers have discovered that there are foods that can actual improve memory and overall brain health.
+There have been a number of studies done between brain function and diet and many researchers have discovered that there are foods that can actually improve memory and overall brain health.
 Adding these foods to an already balanced and healthy diet will only help any senior get the brain-boosting power they need to stay their healthiest well into their golden years.

 - Cruciferous vegetables such as broccoli and cauliflower

 The great thing about these leafy green vegetables is that they are really easy to incorporate in the diet.
 Just add a green salad to every dinner and you can instantly start improving your memory.

 Fruits are another food group that are an unsurprising addition to any memory-boosting diet.
 However, when it comes to choosing the right fruits to help support brain function, it is important to pick dark-skinned fruits and berries.
 This includes strawberries, raspberries, and blueberries as well as cherries and plums.